Normal cones corresponding to credal sets of lower probabilities: Normal cones

 The following proposition holds (see \cite{gruber:07CDG}, Proposition 14.1). \begin{proposition} Let $\csete$ be a convex polyhedron represented in the form \eqref{eq-convex-polyhedron} and $x\in \csete$ a boundary point.
 Let $\mathcal G(x) = \{ f\in \gambleset\colon x f = b_f \}$.
 Then

-Moreover, if $x$ is an extreme point of $\csete$, then $\dim \ncone{\csete}{x} = n$ (dimension of the vector space). \end{proposition} In the case where $\mathcal G$ is linearly independent, $\cone{\mathcal G}$ is called a \emph{simplicial cone}, as the elements of $\mathcal G$ form a simplex.
+Moreover, if $x$ is an extreme point of $\csete$, then $\dim \ncone{\csete}{x} = n$ (dimension of the vector space). \end{proposition} A cone generated by a linearly independent set of vectors $\mathcal G$ is called \emph{simplicial} (see e.g. \cite{Ziegler2012}).
 Simplicial cones play a central role in this paper.
-In general, a normal cone may not be simplicial, and will therefore be subdivided into simplicial cone by means of triangulations.
+In general, a normal cone may not be simplicial, and will therefore be subdivided into simplicial cones by means of triangulations.